stxphcodes/rateyourstyle/README.md

 # RateYourStyle

 RateYourStyle was an online fashion community to help users discover their personal style.
+As of 1/31/2025, RYS is no longer active; this repo serves as an archive.

 Key features of RYS included:
 - User uploaded outfit pics
 - AI assisted outfit descriptions
 - Aggregating user clothes into a virtual closet